guihatano/freelancer-bootstrap-theme-rails/README.md

 This project is using Bootstrap v4.0.0.alpha6

-* Ruby version
+## Ruby version

 Using Ruby 2.4.0 and Rails 5.0.4

-* System dependencies
+## System dependencies

+- Ruby
+- PostgreSQL
-Dependencies are already in the gemfile or in vendor/assets
+Other dependencies are already in the gemfile or in vendor/assets

-* Configuration
+## Configuration

-To use contact form, you need to set up your .env with
+To use contact form, you need to set up your .env with:

-MAIL_USERNAME=yourgmailuser@gmail.com
+- MAIL_USERNAME=yourgmailuser@gmail.com
-MAIL_PASSWORD=your_password
+- MAIL_PASSWORD=your_password

-Set up your .env with
+Set up your .env to use the DB with:

-POSTGRES_HOST=localhost or your external host POSTGRES_USER=postgres_user
+- POSTGRES_HOST=localhost or your external host
+- POSTGRES_USER=postgres_user
-POSTGRES_PASSWORD=postgres_password
+- POSTGRES_PASSWORD=postgres_password

-* Database creation
+## Database creation

 rails db:create

-* Database initialization
+## Database initialization

 rails db:migrate